jhudsl/crsra/README.md

 # crsra

-This in an R package for cleaning and some preliminary analysis of Coursera on-demand data.
+This in an R package for cleaning and some preliminary analysis of Coursera research data exports.
 The package helps import and organize all the tables in R. It also run some preliminary analysis on the data.
 Note that this package is still under development and the auther appreciates feedback and suggestions.

 ## Setup